 Examples of these actions include creating a false deed of sale, altering a birth certificate, or presenting a will in probate that you know has been forged (even if you are not the person who falsely created or altered it), with the intent to defraud someone.

-The second element requires that the document involved in the case is both of legal significance and false.
+The second element requires that the document involved be false and of legal significance.
 These characteristics are described next.

 Finally, the prosecutor must prove that the defendant took one of the actions described above with the specific purpose of defrauding someone.
 Note that it is the intent to defraud, not the success of the scheme, that matters for a conviction.
 Therefore, from the example from above, it is the action of falsifying your birth certificate with the intent to defraud that constitutes forgery, even if you are caught before you can use the forged birth certificate to actually acquire the false ID.

-This element protects people who possess or sign fraudulent documents without knowing they are false from being subject to criminal liability.
+This element protects people from criminal liability if they possess or sign fraudulent documents without knowing they are false.
 For example, if you buy a house and later find out that the title documents were fabricated by the seller, you would not be subject to forgery charges for the possession of the forged title because you had no intent to defraud.

 Virginia punishes forgery according to the kind of document involved in the offense.

 Talk to a local criminal defense lawyer if you have been charged with forgery or a related offense, or if you have questions about how state law applies to your situation.
-Only a qualified attorney can help you determine the best course of action for your case.
+A qualified attorney can help you determine the best course of action for your case.